svaksha/Julia.jl/AI.md

 + [TOML.jl](https://github.com/pygy/TOML.jl) :: A TOML parser for Julia.
 + [Trie.jl](https://github.com/JuliaLang/Trie.jl) :: Implementation of the trie data structure.
 + [WoodburyMatrices.jl](https://github.com/timholy/WoodburyMatrices.jl) :: Library support for the Woodbury matrix identity.
++ [WSMP.jl](https://github.com/JuliaSparse/WSMP.jl) :: Interface to the Watson Sparse Matrix Package.

 ### Org-[JuliaSparse](https://github.com/JuliaSparse)
-__For thedevelopment of interfaces to sparse matrix solvers such as sequential MUMPS, SuperLU, perhaps Pastix and fill-reducing permutation software such as Metis and Scotch.__
+__For the development of interfaces to sparse matrix solvers such as sequential MUMPS, SuperLU, perhaps Pastix and fill-reducing permutation software such as Metis and Scotch.__
++ [Metis.jl](https://github.com/JuliaSparse/Metis.jl) :: Julia interface to the Metis graph-partitioning algorithms.
++ [MultiFrontalCholesky.jl](https://github.com/JuliaSparse/MultiFrontalCholesky.jl) :: The Cholesky decomposition of a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose, used for efficient numerical solutions and Monte Carlo simulations.
++ [MUMPS.jl](https://github.com/JuliaSparse/MUMPS.jl) :: An interface to MUMPS (a MUltifrontal Massively Parallel sparse direct Solver) to efficiently solve large and sparse linear systems in scientific computing.
++ [MUMPSseq.jl](https://github.com/JuliaSparse/MUMPSseq.jl) :: Alternative Julia interface to MUMPS sparse system solver.

 ----

 # MACHINE LEARNING